njoy/pybind11-adapter/README.md

 # pybind11-adapter

-A repository which adapts the pybind11 project for use in the NJOY21 build scheme.
+A repository which adapts the [pybind11](https://github.com:pybind/pybind11) project for use in the NJOY21 build scheme.

+Documentation about how to use pybind11 can be found in [pybind11.readthedocs.io](https://pybind11.readthedocs.io)

 ## Git Subtree